abesford/seizzmic-site-0c00b/src/pages/sectors/public-sector.md

       Creating modern and efficient public institutions with users at their heart
     subtitle: >-
-      We can support you with a range of advisory services focussed on the public sector.
+      We can support you with a range of advisory services building on our deep public sector digital and transformation expertise.
     background: gray
     features:
       - title: Vison